top of page

 Introduces engineering and planning principles applicable to all types of transportation systems; concept and methods of transportation network analysis; operation and management of transportation systems; traffic engineering elements; traffic flow theory; highway capacity analysis; design and application of traffic control devices.

-Spring 21, Spring 22, Spring 23
+Spring 21, Spring 22, Spring 23, Spring 24

 CIE500-BEN Advances Analysis of Transportation Systems